Assault and Aggravated Assault Laws in Arkansas

 Arkansas imposes enhanced penalties under certain circumstances.

 Law enforcement.
-Offenders who commit aggravated assault using a firearm on a law enforcement officer, while that officer is acting within the scope of their official duties, face a Class Y felony.
+Offenders who commit aggravated assault by discharging a firearm at a law enforcement or corrections officer, while that officer is acting within the scope of their official duties, face a Class Y felony.
 Such an offense carries imprisonment of 10 to 40 years or a life sentence.

 First responder.
-A defendant who purposely selected their victim because they were a first responder is subject to enhanced penalties, including an additional six months to two years of incarceration for an aggravated assault.
+A defendant who purposely targets a first responder is subject to enhanced penalties, including an additional six months to two years of incarceration for an aggravated assault.

 Child present.
-A person who commits felony assault on a family or household member in the presence of a child may be subject to an additional term of imprisonment of one to ten years.
+A person who commits felony assault in the presence of a child may be subject to an additional term of imprisonment of one to 10 years.

 Talk to an Attorney